Fire Alarm Installation Cost

 Smart Fire Alarm Cost

 Smart alarms not only sound an alarm when they detect a fire, but they also send an alert to your phone.
-Depending on the type you choose, this may be via a message, or by making your phone make an alarm sound.
+Depending on your chosen type, this may be via a message or by making your phone make an alarm sound.
 The average cost of a smart alarm is £100.

 Pros